spinn-DR/spinn-airdrop/README.md

 Also watch out for various scams and phishing attempts.
 Revealing your private key to anyone __is never necessary__ to redeem an airdrop.
 If you are asked to visit a website for the airdrop that is not this github repository or provide your keys to anyone DON'T DO IT!

-`bitcoin-core` (for advanced users) or `spinn-airdrop` are the only tools recommended for airdrop redemption.
+`bitcoin-core` (for advanced users) or `spinn-airdrop.html` (easiest for most users) are the only tools recommended for airdrop redemption.
 Use anything else at your own risk.

 # Snapshot date: 03 October 2022
 # Mainnet Launch date: 05 December 2022